 Employees are the most important assets of an organisation.
 A happier workforce will improve the productivity of your organisation.
 It is the employer’s responsibility to understand whether the employees are satisfied or not.
 There are many simple ways an organisation can show that they care about their workforce.
 Considering their opinions, understanding their problems such as commuting woes etc will bring the workforce closer to the organisation and the relationship between them will improve.

 Be it a small or big organisation, they are made of employees only, so it becomes their prime responsibility to understand them and keep them happy.
 An unhappy employee not only affects productivity, but they also affect work culture as a whole.
 Simple things such as commute mean a lot to your employees.
-Not everybody stays near the office, if your office is situated in the middle of the city, commuting can be a real pain.
+Not everybody stays near the office, if your office is situated in the middle of a city such as Los Angeles, commuting can be a real pain

 If you want to improve your productivity then make commuting to work easy and safe.
 People use different types of commutes for work such as Bus, Subway, Cabs, Personal vehicles, Electric Scooters like Raine Electric Scooters etc. On a busy day, if an employee is stuck in traffic for a long time, it will affect mood and at the end of it will only affect their productivity.
 If your employees arrive at work relaxed and happy they will leave work with the same spirit and would be enthusiastic about tomorrow.